aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ![](./assets/dms4.png)

  After creating the endpoint, you should test the connection as shown below.
+Choose the DMS instance created by the CloudFormation stack

 ![](./assets/dms5.png)